ucrparlay/Parallel-Contraction-Hierarchy/README.md

-Parallel-Contraction-Hierarchy
+SPoCH: Scalable Parallelization of Contraction Hierarchies
 ======================

-This repository includes the implmentation of parallel contaction hierarchy.
+This repository includes the implmentation of SPoCH (Scalable Parallelization of Contraction Hierarchies).

 ## Developing